 c.
-Medication Administration are authorized under Skilled Nursing Visits
+Medication Administration Skilled Nursing Visits

 A medication administration visit is a skilled nursing visit solely for the purpose of administrating medications (other than intravenous medication or infusion administrations, which would be considered an intermittent skilled nursing visit) ordered by the prescribing practitioner.